SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 	<img src="/images/users-guide/cockpit/cockpit-widget-add.png" name="Add widget">

-3. Next, the widget can be configured under **Configuration**.
-According to the widget type selected, various parameters may be specified.
+3. Next, configure the widget.
+According to the widget type selected, various parameters may be specified under **Configuration**.
 For details on each widget type refer to [Widgets collection](#widgets).

 4. In the **Appearence** tab, you can customize the content and header style for the widget individually, in the same way as specifying the layout of the [dashboard](#creating-dashboards).